multiversx/mx-chain-deep-history/README.md

 Also see [docs.multiversx.com](https://docs.multiversx.com/integrators/deep-history-squad).

-A Deep History Squad holds the **entire trie data**, and it can be used to reconstruct the state of the network at any point in time.
+A Deep History Squad holds the **entire trie data**, and it can be used to reconstruct the state of the network for each past block.

 ## For integrators